Appsweet-co/skills-test/README.md

 ### Q6.
 Hardware Support

-The client says the new app must support the iPhone 5s for the Phase Two release.
+The client says the new app must support the iPhone SE for the Phase Two release.

 1. **What do we need to keep in mind when supporting this hardware?**